iwor/iwor2018/submit/index.md

 Papers must not have been previously published, or be in consideration for, any journal, book, or other conference.

 Papers must be formatted according to the LNCS instructions (<a href="http://www.springer.com/lncs" target="_blank">http://www.springer.com/lncs</a>).
-In addition to those instructions, please consider that SSBSE is performing double-blind review of all submissions, but those for the SBSE Challenge track (i.e., authors will not be identified to reviewers, and reviewers will not be identified to authors; see here for more information).
+In addition to those instructions, please consider that IWOR is performing double-blind review of all submissions, but those for the SBSE Challenge track (i.e., authors will not be identified to reviewers, and reviewers will not be identified to authors; see here for more information).
 We therefore ask that authors anonymize their submissions:

 1. Omit author and institutional information from the author list on the title page, as well as on all paper headers.
 Unfortunately, the llncs format does not provide an easy blinding mechanism.
 We thus recommend that you replace author and affiliation info with “Authors/institution suppressed for blind review” so that the header spacing is maintained relative to the page limit.